Hodge-Newton filtration for $p$-divisible groups with ramified endomorphism structure: p -divisible groups

 Back to the main discussion, let us specialise Propositions \ref{Nwt<Hdg-fic-end} and~\ref{HN<Nwt-fic-end} to the context of $p$-divisible groups and write the following cumulative statement.

 \begin{prp} Let $(H,\iota)$ be a $p$-divisible group over $\O_K$ with endomorphism structure for $\O_F$.
 Then:

 \end{prp}

-\begin{rmk} If $F$ is unramified over $\Q_p$, then the inequality $\Newt(H,\iota)\le\Hdg(H,\iota)$ is classically seen as a consequence of the generalised Mazur inequality (cf \cite[4.2]{RR}).
+\begin{rmk} If $F$ is unramified over $\Q_p$, then the inequality $\Newt(H,\iota)\le\Hdg(H,\iota)$ is classically seen as a consequence of the generalised Mazur inequality (cf.\ \cite[4.2]{RR}).
 Indeed, as we saw in Remark~\ref{rmk-Hdg-unr}, the Hodge polygon of $(H,\iota)$ is determined in this case by the ``relative position'' of the pair of $W(\bar{\k})$-lattices $(\D(H_{\bar{\k}}),\phi_{H_{\bar{\k}}}\D(H_{\bar{\k}}))$ in $\D(H_{\bar{\k}})[\frac{1}{p}]$.
-The two statements, however, are conceptually of a different nature.
-Indeed, on the one hand the inequality stated here relates to the nonemptiness of $p$-adic period domains (cf Remark~\ref{rmk-Nwt<Hdg-fic-end}), which are geometric objects living over (a finite extension of) $K_0$.
-On the other hand, Mazur's inequality relates to the nonemptiness of affine Deligne-Lusztig varieties (cf \cite{KR}), which live over $\k$. \end{rmk}
+The two inequalities, however, are conceptually of a different nature.
+Indeed, the one stated here relates to the nonemptiness of $p$-adic period domains (cf.\ Remark~\ref{rmk-Nwt<Hdg-fic-end}), which are geometric objects living over (a finite extension of) $K_0$.
+Mazur's inequality, instead, relates to the nonemptiness of affine Deligne-Lusztig varieties (cf.\ \cite{KR}), which live over $\k$. \end{rmk}